 Jacqueline Kurlowski is the director of the Edgar Dyer Institute for Leadership and Public Policy and holds a Master of Public Affairs in public policy from the University of Missouri, a Bachelor of Science in business administration and a Bachelor of Arts in Spanish.
 With more than 10 years of experience in the public sector, Kurlowski brings analytical skills and project management expertise to the Dyer Institute, where she organizes and directs the institute’s Policy Analysis and Consulting and Data Analytics initiatives.
 Kurlowski provides grant management, grant writing, data analysis and needs assessments, and program evaluation to nonprofits, local governmental agencies, the county and region.
 Kurlowski founded the Dyer Fellowship program for Coastal Carolina University students, which connects academic theory to practice, fosters experiential learning opportunities, and equips students with tools to be active learners and critical thinkers.
 Before joining the Dyer Institute, Kurlowski served as a consultant and analyst for the University of Missouri.
 She has also worked on Capitol Hill, taught high school Spanish, and managed a medical clinic in the Dominican Republic.

-Adam Chamberlain is an associate professor in the Department of Politics at Coastal Carolina University, where he serves as associate chair of the department as well as the editor of the Journal of Political Science.
+Adam Chamberlain is a professor in the Department of Political Science at Coastal Carolina University, where he serves as the chair of the department as well as the editor of the Journal of Political Science.
 His research and teaching interests include political organizations (political parties and interest groups), public opinion and political history in the United States.
 He is originally from Otto, New York, but has lived in the Carolinas for 11 years, having earned his M.A. and Ph.D. from the University of North Carolina at Chapel Hill.
-Chamberlain served as a Dyer Fellow faculty mentor in 2016 and is currently mentoring one of the 2018 fellows.
+Chamberlain served as a Dyer Fellow faculty mentor in 2016, 2018, and 2019.

-Drew Kurlowski joined the Coastal faculty in 2015, having earned his M.A. in government from the University of Virginia and his Ph.D. from the University of Missouri.
+Drew Kurlowski joined the Coastal Carolina University faculty in 2015, having earned his M.A. in government from the University of Virginia and his Ph.D. from the University of Missouri.
 He was previously the senior research fellow at a D.C. polling firm.
 His research interests include American campaigns and elections, election law, party organizations, political behavior and public opinion.
 Drew is a frequent contributor to local television media outlets covering political matters from Conway to Washington, D.C., providing local, regional, and national election analysis.
 He also enjoys reaching out to the community, providing lectures to the OLLI program and talking with civic organizations and other groups in the Grand Strand area.
-Kurlowski is currently working on his upcoming book, Rules Matter: Election Law Revealed, which will be published by West Academic in 2018.
 Kurlowski is an integral part of the Dyer Fellowship program, organizing and conducting a fellowship workshop on survey design and polling.
 He provides one-on-one mentorship as the Fellows craft primary data collections tools.
-Kurlowski served as a Dyer Fellow faculty mentor in 2016 and 2017.
+Kurlowski served as a Dyer Fellow faculty mentor in 2016, 2017, 2019, and 2020.

-Fredanna M'Cormack McGough is the chair of the Department of Health Sciences and is an Associate Professor of Public Health at Coastal Carolina University.
+Fredanna M'Cormack McGough is the chair of the Department of Health Sciences and is a professor at Coastal Carolina University.
 Originally from Sierra Leone, McGough lived in Nigeria and Kenya before coming to the United States to pursue an undergraduate degree at the University of North Florida.
-McGough went on to complete both her masters and doctoral studies from Southern Illinois University Carbondale (SIUC) in Carbondale, Illinois.
-In the fall of 2008, McGough joined the faculty at Coastal Carolina University (CCU).
+McGough went on to complete both her master's and doctoral studies from Southern Illinois University Carbondale (SIUC) in Carbondale, Illinois.
+In the fall of 2008, McGough joined the faculty at Coastal Carolina University.
 McGough embodies the teacher-scholar model therefore; she incorporates her research and community work into the classroom.
 Her teaching responsibilities include human sexuality, women’s health, nutrition and global health perspectives.
 McGough’s research interests focus on addressing social injustices, tackling social inequities and exploring socio-ecological factors that affect health care access, sexual and reproductive health autonomy, and maternal health outcomes.
 McGough served as a Dyer Fellow faculty mentor in 2017.

-Pamela Martin is a professor of politics at Coastal Carolina University, where she teaches courses in international relations and environmental politics.
+Pamela Martin is a professor of political science and international relations at Coastal Carolina University, where she teaches courses in international relations and environmental politics.
 Martin was awarded the University HTC Distinguished Teacher-Scholar Lecturer Award and was a Fulbright Scholar in Ecuador, focusing on environmental governance of the Amazon.
 Her books include Ending the Fossil Fuel Era, Oil in the Soil: The Politics of Paying to Preserve the Amazon and Introduction to World Politics: Conflict and Consensus on a Small Planet.
 Martin and her students are currently studying energy in South Carolina within a sustainable framework.
 Martin’s new research and publications focus on emerging norms and legal frameworks that grant rights to nature around the globe including Ecuador, India, New Zealand and the United States.
-Martin served as a Dyer Fellow faculty mentor in 2016, 2017 and is currently mentoring one of the 2018 fellows.
+Martin served as a Dyer Fellow faculty mentor in 2016, 2017 and 2018.

 Jonathan Trerise joined the Department of Philosophy and Religious Studies in the Fall of 2010.
 His undergraduate degree in philosophy is from Cal State Fullerton, and his M.A. and Ph.D. are from the University of Missouri-Columbia, where he wrote a dissertation on the moral foundations of intellectual property rights under the supervision of Peter Vallentyne.
 He researches primarily on applied ethics and political philosophy.
 He is an associate professor of philosophy and religious studies at CCU.
-Additionally, Trerise is a 2018 Dyer faculty mentor.
+Trerise served as a Dyer Fellow faculty mentor in 2018.

-Misti Williams is a lecturer of political communication in the Department of Communication, Media, and Culture at Coastal Carolina University.
-She completed her Ph.D in the fields of political communication and political science at the University of Washington, Seattle in 2010.
+Misti Williams is a senior lecturer in the Department of Communication, Media, and Culture at Coastal Carolina University.
+She completed her Ph.D. in the fields of political communication and political science at the University of Washington, Seattle in 2010.
 Her teaching and research interests include strategic communication and political action, mass media and identity, persuasion and propaganda in international conflict, and news coverage of foreign policy.
 She has published work on the strategic use of global media by diasporas to mobilize on behalf of causes in the homeland.
-Additionally, Williams is a 2018 Dyer faculty mentor.
+Williams served as a Dyer Fellow faculty mentor in 2018.